ddpie/unity-strands-agent/README.md

 If you encounter issues:

 1. Check Unity console for error logs
-2. Click "Configuration Summary" in settings page to view current configuration status
+2. Click "Validate Configuration" in settings page to view current configuration status
 3. Submit an issue to the GitHub repository with error logs

 ### Development and Contribution